C0mpy/java-design-patterns/FactoryMethod/README.md

 - Factories will reference multiple concrete classes, but the clien is unaware
 - Method to request an object is typically paramethrized, these parameters determine the concrete type

+## Pitfalls
+- Complexity
+- Not refactored into, you need to decide in the start that you'll be using it